BrandonKi/color-print-cpp/README.md

 # pretty-log-cpp
-cross-platform single header library to print colors to the console!
+Cross-platform single header library to print colors to the console.